-All families have stories.
-In forty years of public school teaching and administration, I encountered families of every description, each of whom had their own tales to tell.
+Families tell stories.
+In forty years of public school teaching and administration, I encountered families of every description.
+Each had their own tales to tell.
 My family’s storytellers were my grandmother and mother.
 As our family grew, more tales appeared.
 Each represents a legacy of faith, grit, and dignity.
 Each deserves to be remembered.

 Certain of my ancestors and their experiences appear in what I write: a bit of my grandmother and a strong dash of my mother in one character; my father’s sterling qualities in another; and the low-down family reprobate in another.
 Cotton planting, hoeing, and harvest time.
 The glorious aroma of fresh-picked cotton and the nothing-in-the-world-like-it odor from the pig pen.
 The whir of the sewing machine, the clink of a milk pail, and the bellow of a cow hollering to be milked.
 The summer sun on my face, the hearty South Texas wind in my hair, and the comfort of backing up to a wall heater on a cold winter morning.
 All find their way into my stories.

 Tales like Ella McFarland’s that reach beyond the ordinary to the extraordinary because of Jesus are the stories I write by His grace.
 I hope they inform and encourage in powerful ways.

 Click on the links below for a peek into how I imagine some of my family’s tales might have begun.
 Who knows?
 They may become full-length novels.